quou/quo/README.md

 On Windows with MSVC, linking is done automatically via `#pragma comment`s.
 On none-MSVC Windows compilers, you must link with `user32.lib`, `gdi32.lib` and `opengl32.lib`.

+## Legacy mode
+For older computers, you can enable the use of GLSL version 1.3, by `#defining QUO_LEGACY` before including the library.

 ## Example Usage
 See a more complete example in the `sbox` folder.